7 traits the best intranets have in common

 Confluence provides a great foundation for setting up an intranet that gives teams their own spaces for collaboration, technical documentation, project management, and any other content they’d like to showcase.

-Customize your Confluence intranet with Refined
+Customize your Confluence intranet with Refined Sites

-If you use Confluence as the foundation of your intranet, you can use Refined to turn it into a custom, website-like intranet that looks, feels, and works better thanks to:
+If you use Confluence as the foundation of your intranet, you can use Refined Sites to turn it into a custom, website-like intranet that looks, feels, and works better thanks to:

 • Website-style navigation and structure